 Whether you are hitting the tough trails, on a long hike in the military, or perhaps even just looking to do some work in damp or swampy areas – these all-around waterproof socks are terrific at keeping your feet dried in any condition.
 The “Y” structure of the heel allows for maximum comfort without any sort of slippage after long term use.
 When it comes to the construction of this waterproof sock, like the Hanz sock above, contains three layers of protection.
 The outer layer is made up of 74% nylon, 23% lycra, and 3% elastane.

-For the interior layer of this sock, sweat build up is easily permeated through the layer so you don’t have wet toes or eventual foul odors that will be built up with prolonged use.
+For the interior layer of this sock, sweat build-up is easily permeated through the layer so you don’t have wet toes or eventual foul odors that will be built up with prolonged use.
 Like any other waterproof sock, these are best suited to be washed by hand under warm water.
 Many men found it best to just simply use a gentle dish soap such as Dawn or Palmolive and gently scrub clean and hang dry.
 These waterproof socks are by and far one the most casual and are best for general use.

 If you are looking for a sock that comes in a variety of different designs and patterns, RANDY SUN has the widest lineup of all the waterproof socks that we reviewed.

-These waterproof socks utilize superior construction with ergonomic design to bring you the very best in warm, functional, all purpose socks.
-They are made with soft Merino wool and StretchDry technology to make a comfortable waterproof, windproof, and all around breathable sock that you can wear all day out on the docks or in a kayak.
+These waterproof socks utilize superior construction with ergonomic design to bring you the very best in warm, functional, all-purpose socks.
+They are made with soft Merino wool and StretchDry technology to make a comfortable waterproof, windproof, and all-around breathable sock that you can wear all day out on the docks or in a kayak.
 The sock is tighter to promote blood circulation, which is ideal if you spend long hours working in cold water.
 It’s also very thin, which allows for wear in snug boots.

 This sock features cupped heels and toes for added support and warmth.
 The snug fit ensures that it won’t slide around on your foot, causing unnecessary pain and blisters.
-The water wicking fabric combined with the drying tech keeps your feet feeling fresh and clean all throughout the day.
-The snug fit of the sock helps to promote blood circulation, but it also ensures that the socks stay upright through the day.
+The water-wicking fabric combined with the drying tech keeps your feet feeling fresh and clean all throughout the day.
+The snug fit of the sock helps to promote blood circulation, but it also ensures that the socks stay upright throughout the day.
 These are a huge advancement over normal socks, which can twist and slide to uncomfortable positions.

 While these socks do say they are waterproof and windproof, they aren’t necessarily the warmest socks.
-They will keep your feet relatively dry in wet conditions, and will protect your heels from blisters caused by rubbing, however if you happen to step in snow, or work in very cold conditions, you may still feel cold.
+They will keep your feet relatively dry in wet conditions and will protect your heels from blisters caused by rubbing, however, if you happen to step in snow, or work in very cold conditions, you may still feel cold.
 Layering with additional wool socks would be the best thing to combat this.

 6. Showers Pass